 Welcome to IdPlizz, the system that gives you full and personal control of your Digital ID.

-All biometrics and ID documentation that you upload to IdPlizz is encrypted and stored in a secure blockchain server, and only YOU are able to use, view, edit, delete it.
+All biometrics and ID documentation that you upload to IdPlizz is encrypted and stored in a secure server, and only YOU are able to use, view, edit, share or delete it.

 IdPlizz only supplies, if you request it, a simple ‘Yes or No’ to a third party confirming your ID.
-At no time do we share any of the Data you supply.
+At no time do we share any of the Data you supply, unless you request we do so.

 Full Data Protection Policy